-Tearing your clothes was a traditional sign of mourning.
-Even today in Israel, if a young soldier has been killed, let's say, an army representative will come to the door and may say to the boy’s mother,
+Tearing your clothes is a traditional sign of mourning.
+Even today in Israel, if a young soldier has been killed, an army representative will come to the door and may say to the boy’s mother,

 Your son has died, she will rip the garment she’s wearing as a sign of mourning.

-sheared, his head, another traditional sign of mourning (Lev.
+sheared, his head, like a sheep in the time of shearing.
+This was another traditional sign of mourning (Lev.
 21:5, Isa.
 22:12, Jer.
-16:6), after which he prostrated himself on the ground.
-Though many translate this prostration
+16:6).
+Then he prostrated himself to the ground.
+Though many translate this prostration as

-worshipped, the primary association of prostration is submission.
-In the East, people would prostrate before a king as a sign of submission to his rule.
-Job prostrates himself before the Lord as a sign of submission to his will.
-This is also, of course, an act of worship, but not in the usual sense of joyful praise and thanksgiving.
+worshipped, the primary meaning of prostration is submission.
+In the Middle East, people would prostrate before a king as a sign of submission to his rule.
+Job prostrates himself before the Lord in the same way.
+This is also, of course, a kind of worship, but not in the sense of joyful praise and thanksgiving.
 Job is in shock and grief.
 Yet in spite of his tremendous loss, he bows down before the King of kings to show submission to his will.

-This is exactly the implication of the famous words of faith that Job then speaks:
+This is exactly the implication of the famous words of faith that Job then says:

-4 YHVH: This is the sacred name of God revealed to ancient Israel, often translated
+4 Yhwh: This is the sacred name of God revealed to ancient Israel, often translated

 It may sound a little strange to us today that Job says he will one day return to his mother’s womb.
-But at the time, the practice was for an extended family to all be buried together in a single tomb that was used over and over again.
-After the body had decomposed (in about a year), the bones were then placed in a receptacle in the tomb that held all the bones of your deceased family members.
+But at the time, the practice was for an extended family to be buried together in a single tomb that was used over and over again.
+After the body had decomposed (in about a year), the bones were moved into a small chamber in the tomb that held all the bones of previously deceased family members.
 This is the source of the Biblical expression,

 The next verse we want to consider carefully: